You can generate the netlist from the

-View - Show outlet numbers).
+View - Show connection point numbers).

-The decision whether a wire and an outlet represent a conductive link is based on whether they have exactly the same position.
+The decision whether a wire and an connection point represent a conductive link is based on whether they have exactly the same position.
 It is therefore necessary to draw links only when all the symbols have been drawn.
 Be careful not to move the symbol by 0.1mm accidentally when using the cursor keys.
 Such small position change is not noticeable and the concerned links in the diagram will therefore not be conductive.

 Example of a netlist

 For this diagram